Focus stacking

 Focus stacking offers flexibility: since it is a computational technique, images with several different depths of field can be generated in post-processing and compared for best artistic merit or scientific clarity.
 Focus stacking also allows generation of images physically impossible with normal imaging equipment; images with nonplanar focus regions can be generated.
-Alternative techniques for generating images with increased or flexible depth of field include wavefront coding and light-field cameras.
+Alternative techniques for generating images with increased or flexible depth of field include wavefront coding, light-field cameras and tilt.

 Technique

 The starting point for focus stacking is a series of images captured at different focus distances; in each image different areas of the sample will be in focus.
 While none of these images has the sample entirely in focus they collectively contain all the data required to generate an image which has all parts of the sample in focus.
 In-focus regions of each image may be detected automatically, for example via edge detection or Fourier analysis, or selected manually.
 The in-focus patches are then blended together to generate the final image.